Commercial water and wastewater

 Disposing of hazardous wastes

-When winter arrives make sure you are Smart About SaltTM.
+When winter arrives make sure your business is Smart About SaltTM.
 Protect your buildings, landscaping, staff and visitors from damaging effects of over-salting.
 Being Smart About Salt helps you remove the risk of icy areas and use salt wisely without compromising public safety.

 Use of sanitary and storm sewers

-The Sewer Use bylaw 90-001 regulates and controls the discharge of water and wastewater into the sanitary and/or storm sewer distribution system.
+The Sewer Use By-law 1-90 regulates and controls the discharge of water and wastewater into the sanitary and/or storm sewer distribution system.
 To help protect the environment and water quality, proper disposal of materials including pharmaceuticals, paints and chemicals is important.
 Proper disposal prevents potentially harmful materials from entering the waste water distribution system or waste water treatment plant operation, and ultimately the Grand River.

 Environmental records search - phase 1 requests